itsdalmo/ssm-sh/README.md

 ...
 [list command options]
-      -l, --limit= Limit the number of instances printed (default: 50)
+      -l, --limit=  Limit the number of instances printed (default: 50) -o, --output= Path to a file where the list of instances will be written as YAML.[list command options]
 ```

 ## Run/shell usage